 Provence, Southeastern France’s famed golden child, was popularized by Julia Child – and justifiably so.
-As the decades have worn on, its rolling hills and cote d’azur shores have seduced scores of tourists, each in the search of the elusive “true” Provence.
-Journeying to the land of lavender poses the curious question about how to find hidden gems while having iconic experiences.
+As the decades have worn on, its rolling hills and Cote d’Azur shores have seduced scores of travelers, each in the search of the elusive “true” Provence.
+Journeying to the land of lavender poses the curious question of how to find hidden gems while having iconic experiences.
 But the world is big, and there are always discovery opportunities for explorers with good local connections.

 One of them is the Provencal village of Seguret, which boasts a population of just over a thousand, nestled in the foothill shadow of a chateau.
 The town is full of medieval relics of Roman influence.
 Provence was the first Roman conquest west of the Alps, and bricked fountains and arches abound.
-The cobblestone streets here are quiet; the late afternoon sunlight tame.
+The cobblestone streets here are quiet and the late afternoon sunlight is tame.

 Meander down one such alleyway, Rue des Poternes, and you’ll find yourself in front of Le Mesclun, a surprisingly acclaimed restaurant in this sleepy town.
 It’s the labor of love of Christophe Bonzi, a chef who was inducted into the Académie Nationale de Cuisine, an organization that promotes traditional French cuisine and authenticity to terroir (“the land”).